EventStore/EventStore/docs/streams.md

 It's worth noting that the **`$all`** stream circumvents index checking.
 Deleted events within this stream remain readable until a scavenging process removes them.
 To understand the prerequisites for successful event removal through scavenging, refer to the [scavenging guide](operations.md#scavenging-events).

 Even if a stream has been deleted, EventStoreDB retains one event within the stream to indicate the stream's existence and provide information about the last event version.
-As a best practice, consider appending to a specific event like **`StreamDeleted`** and then setting the **`MaxCount`** to 1 to either keep or delete the stream.
+As a best practice, consider appending a specific event like **`StreamDeleted`** and then setting the **`MaxCount`** to 1 to delete the stream.
 Keep this in mind, especially when dealing with streams containing sensitive data that you want to erase thoroughly and without a trace.

 ### Soft delete and TruncateBefore